giffordlabcvr/DIGS-for-EVEs/README.md

 - **The third component** of the ID specifies the host species or species group in which the EVE occurs (magnorder Boreoeutheria).
 For EVEs only known to occur in a single species, the Latin binomial species name is given.
 Where EVEs are shared across multiple species, we provide a taxonomic group name to capture that range of species.

-This systematic naming approach facilitates clear identification and comparison of EVEs across different species and contexts.
+This systematic naming approach facilitates clear identification and comparison of EVEs across different species and research contexts.

 **Please note the following**: